About 25 years ago, colleagues and contemporaries Cher and Meryl Streep walked out of "Silkwood" with a couple of Oscar nominations.

-She plays Allie, an Iowa girl who wants to make it as a singer in L.A. and pesters Tess for a job at the club, where dancers grind hips and lip-sync to updated, high energy versions of classic songs.
+She plays Allie, an Iowa girl who wants to make it as a singer in L.A. and pesters Tess for a job at the club, where dancers grind hips and lip-synch to updated, high-energy versions of classic songs.

 Allie gets her chance, of course (the suspense will not kill you), and when a rival (Kristen Bell) cuts the audio feed during her first performance, brave little Allie just starts singing (with what Bell calls her "mutant lungs").
 A star is born.

 "Who knew you could sing like that?" someone says.

 Again, the suspense kills no one.
 The real question is whether Aguilera can act, and, yes, she can.
 The perky underdog persona she creates for Allie is winning - buoyant, bubbly, weirdly wholesome.